top of page

 Debate

-• Designed admin approved 11th grade English class: “Addressing Social Issues in Young Adult Literature.”
+• Designed administrator-approved 11th grade English class: “Addressing Social Issues in Young Adult Literature.”

 • Taught recovery English credit during ASPIRE summer school, 2019